 Frames

-It is nothing but a sequence of information that runs over Ethernet networks for transmitting data among connected devices.
+It is nothing but a sequence of information that runs over Ethernet networks to transmit data among connected devices.

 Ethernet frames consist of a source address and the destination address.
 A source address means the device location that sends the frame.
 The destination address indicates the device that will receive data.

-You can understand it better if you already know a typical seven-layer OSI model.
-So, frames belong to layer-2 in computer networking.
+You can understand it better if you know a typical seven-layer OSI model.
+In computer networking, frames belong to layer 2.
 Thus, we sometimes call them Layer-2 switches.

 Transparent Bridging